bojdell/seattle-intern-project/README.md

-The-Intern-Project
+seattle-intern-project
 ==================

-The Intern Project
+The Seattle Intern Project
-Alex and Alexey try to help interns, craziness ensues.
+Sid, Jay, and Bo trying to start The Intern Project in Seattle.
+Original TIP by Alex and Alexey.

 to run locally:
 * rvm use 1.9.3